What is Vagus Nerve Stimulation?

 Does Vagus Nerve Stimulation work?

-Studies indicate that VNS Therapy can reduce seizure frequency and severity in people with otherwise intractable (or ‘drug resistant/refractory’) epilepsy.
+Studies indicate that VNS Therapy can reduce seizure frequency and severity in people with otherwise intractable (or ‘drug resistant’ or ‘medically refractory’) epilepsy.
 A study from 2011 found that by 5 years after implantation, almost two-thirds of all patients experienced a seizure reduction of at least 50%, and nearly one-in-four had a seizure reduction of 90% or better.
-Some patients respond quickly, while others must have the dosage of stimulation increased to reach therapeutic levels.
-It may take months before any improvement is realized.
-Studies have shown that the benefits of VNS Therapy continue to increase over time, even out past five years.
+Some people respond quickly, while others require more time to allow the dosage of stimulation increased to reach therapeutic levels.
+It may take months before any improvement is experienced.
+Other studies have shown that the benefits of VNS Therapy continue to increase over time, even out past five years.
 More recent data from 2018 showed that using the newer autostimulation mode in addition to usual stimulation resulted in 59% of the people treated having at least a 50% seizure reduction in just 13 months, which is much earlier as compared to previous reports of “traditional” VNS Therapy.

 Is Vagus Nerve Stimulation a recognized medical treatment?